Trump will hold a rally in Michigan next week to mark his first 100 days in office

 “President Trump is excited to return to the great state of Michigan next Tuesday, where he will rally in Macomb County to celebrate the FIRST 100 DAYS!”
 Karoline Leavitt said Wednesday on social media.

-The rally will take place one day before Trump’s 100th day in office — a traditional early milestone in which a president’s progress is measured against campaign promises.
+The rally will take place on Trump’s 100th day in office — a traditional early milestone in which a president’s progress is measured against campaign promises.
 Michigan was one of the key battleground states Trump flipped last year from Democrats on his path back to the White House.

 Trump has not traveled much since taking office outside of personal weekend trips.
-His only other official trip in his second term was during the first week, when he visited disaster zones in North Carolina and California and held an event in Las Vegas to promote his plan to eliminate taxes on tips.
+The Republican president’s only other official trip in his second term was during the first week, when he visited disaster zones in North Carolina and California and held an event in Las Vegas to promote his plan to eliminate taxes on tips.

 But later this week, Trump will travel to Pope Francis’ funeral in Rome, the first foreign trip in his second term.